basicallydan/danhough.com/busking/2017-11-05-westminster.md

 ### The first tip

-I'm happy to report my first tip was during my first performance, which was _Torn_ by Ednaswap (bmade famut ous by Natalie Imbruglia).
+I'm happy to report my first tip was during my first performance, which was _Torn_ by Ednaswap (but made famous by Natalie Imbruglia).
 It was not my first time playing it, but my first time doing it well the whole way through :)

 ### The biggest tip